thsmi/sieve/.github/ISSUE_TEMPLATE/bug_report.md

 ### Prerequisites
  * [ ] Tried the most recent nightly build
  * [ ] Checked if your issue is already reported.
- * [ ] Answered all the questions in this template.
+ * [ ] Answered all the questions in this template (Or provide a working crystal ball).

 ### What happened?
 A clear and concise description of what the bug is.